dabney/FrontEndNanoP6/README.md

 # Front End NanoDegree Project 6 - Jasmine Testing
 To run this project:

+1) Connect to the internet and open a browser

+2) Navigate to the URL dabney.github.io/frontendnanop6

 A listing of resources used to complete this project is contained in the ResourcesUsed.txt in this repository.

 # Project Overview